Keurig K-Supreme Review

 Don’t Buy the Keurig K-Supreme Coffee Maker If…

 - You’re short on space – In general, all Keurig coffee machines are relatively compact.
 But if your counter space is really limited or you’re shopping for a dorm room or office cubicle, the Keurig K-Mini Coffee Machine is the way to go.
-It’s only 13 cm wide, and – bonus! – it comes in a ton of fun colours.
+It’s only 5 inches wide, and – bonus! – it comes in a ton of fun colors.

 - You want temperature control – If the ability to brew extra hot or mildly warm coffee is non-negotiable for you, you’ll find that many other Keurig models will meet your needs.
 The Keurig K-Supreme Plus lets you choose between three temperature settings, or the Keurig K-Elite allows for even more temperature control, letting you set a precise temperature between 187 and 192 degrees Fahrenheit.

-The Keurig K-Supreme is an excellent choice if you’re looking for a compact single-serve K-Cup coffee maker that has sacrificed a few customization options in favour of a lower price tag.
+The Keurig K-Supreme is an excellent choice if you’re looking for a compact single-serve K-Cup coffee maker that has sacrificed a few customization options in favor of a lower price tag.

 It is the most affordable Keurig model to offer their new MultiStream technology, which results in a tasty cup of coffee above and beyond the previous Keurig models.
 Pair that with a coffee strength selection, an iced coffee brewing mode, and a dual-position water tank, and you have an affordable coffee brewer with a lot to offer!